norse/norse/contributing.md

 Bug reports are most welcome, but please be as specific and constructive as possible.
 As a minimum you should include
 * *What* the problem is, stated briefly
-* *How* it happened, and how we can reproduce is
+* *How* it happened, and how it can be reproduced
 * *Why* this is a problem
-  * This might not be clear to us.
-The clearer you can make it, the faster we will fix it
+  * This might not be clear to someone else than you.
+The clearer you can make it, the faster it will be understood and fixed

 ## Contributing code